Home » Cheddar Bay Biscuits (Red Lobster Copycat)

 2. Take 2 cups of this flour mixture OR Bisquick and whisk or stir together in a large bowl with milk and shredded cheese until a batter forms.

-3. Use a tablespoon to scoop the dough onto your prepared baking sheet.
+3. Use a tablespoon to scoop large spoonfuls of the biscuit dough onto your prepared baking sheet.

 4. Bake biscuits for 7-10 minutes at 450 degrees.
 Watch them in the last couple of minutes and remove from oven when they start to turn golden brown.

-Mix butter and garlic powder and brush this homemade garlic butter on the rolls while hot.
+• Finishing Touches – Mix butter and garlic powder and brush this homemade garlic butter on top of the biscuits while they are still hot.
 A sprinkle of chopped fresh parsley makes a pretty garnish too!

 copycat Red Lobster biscuits on plate with lobster tail